 Application fee: US$ 25,000 for an Asset Manager license application.

-License fee: from US$ 25,000 for an Asset Manager license application.
+License fee: from US$ 25,000 for an Asset Manager license application (prorated from the date of issuance of Financial Service Permissions).

 The ROC helps to set up the legal structure of the DIFC Regulated Firm.
 Shareholders can be individual, or corporate.
 There are many options available, such as ‘Private Company Limited by Shares’ and ‘Limited Liability Partnerships’.
 In case of Private Company Limited by Shares, the costs for setting up include: